Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Gotchas

 • Beta versions cannot be upgraded in place.
-Each new Beta requires uninstall and reinstall.
+Plan to uninstall and reinstall, and keep Betas out of UAT or staging sandboxes.

 See the full Beta, Managed Package entry